 Another of the unusual things to do in London is enjoying a cocktail in the Ladies and Gentlemen bar.
 Being in the old public bath of the city sipping a good cocktail is certainly a unique experience of its kind.

 26. Lokal Sketch

-Born from the inspiration of Mourad Momo Marzouz, Sketch in London represents one stop not only for lovers of 2-star Michelin food, but also for those wants to live a 360-degree artistic and sensory experience.
-There are indeed millions of bars in London where you can be surprised by eccentric services and concepts amazing, however, this place hides a real art gallery to yours interior, including the bathrooms, one of the most instagrammable places in the metropolis since Golden Heart.
+Born from the inspiration of Mourad Momo Marzouz, Sketch in London represents one-stop not only for lovers of 2-star Michelin food but also for those who want to live a 360-degree artistic and sensory experience.
+There are indeed millions of bars in London where you can be surprised by eccentric services and concepts amazing, however, this place hides a real art gallery to your interior, including the bathrooms, one of the most instagrammable places in the metropolis since Golden Heart.
 This bar offers the opportunity to experience a journey dedicated to food, art, design, music and mixology.
-Inside, in one of the rooms you can admire 245 works by David Shrigley, a Scottish artist who has covered entire walls with his creations.
+Inside, in one of the rooms, you can admire 245 works by David Shrigley, a Scottish artist who has covered entire walls with his creations.
 He also designed plates, cups and teapots in collaboration with a well-known English ceramic brand.
-In this bar you can taste exquisite dishes and at the same time enjoy this surprising design that gives the place a unique atmosphere.
+In this bar, you can taste exquisite dishes and at the same time enjoy this surprising design that gives the place a unique atmosphere.
 Recently included by Culture Trip in the list of must-see places from photographing in London boasts a very long series of illustrious appreciations and reviews by notable exponents of the design publishing world e of fashion.
 Already in 2002, a few days after the opening, the Telegraph had it called the most controversial venue in London.